Kagebounshin/neverday-milestone-project-1/README.md

 ### More testing

-* The website is tested on Google Chrome & Microsoft Edge.
+* The website is tested on Google Chrome & Microsoft Edge, Safari.
 * The website was viewed on diffrent devices such as Desktop, Laptop, Iphone X, Iphone 8 & Iphone 7, Sony Experia Z1.
 * The links are tested alot, to ensure they work correctly.

 ### Known Bugs

-* The lyrics flipcard dosent work properly on safari.
-When you click the card to reveal the backside, it doesn't show.
-It's just a white background.
+* The lyrics flipcard didnt work properly on safari.
+When you click the card to reveal the backside, it didnt show.
+It's was just a white background.
 I solved it by simply adding a transparent background to the card.

 ---
 ## Deployment